DavidVentura/offline-translator-qt/README.md

 # Offline Translator

 Qt port of my [Android offline translator](https://github.com/DavidVentura/firefox-translator), built to run on Linux phones.
+It also works on Linux desktop and Windows.

 It performs text and image translation completely offline using on-device models.
 It also supports automatic language detection, transliteration for non-Latin scripts, and a built-in word dictionary.